How will the hybrid learning mode work?

 What are the on-campus maintenance/cleaning protocols?

 All classrooms and offices are equipped with hand sanitizers and sanitizing wipes for use by anyone making use of the facility.
 School personnel use CDC-approved, medical-grade disinfectants and have implemented updated cleaning, disinfecting, and ventilation practices throughout the campus.
 The school tracks campus use by employees throughout the day and administers frequent cleaning and disinfecting of high-touch areas and items such as door handles, railings, countertops, desktops, copy machines, and restrooms.
 The school has contracted with an off-campus agency to periodically provide deep-cleaning measures throughout the campus.

-The on-campus caterer will provide for the sale of pre-packaged food and beverages during school hours on a schedule to be established once Summer Program begins.
+The on-campus caterer will provide for the sale of pre-packaged food and beverages during school hours.
+Please see the "Food Service Program" information page for all of the details.